 This small cylinder on these cables is a ferrite core, also called a ferrite bead or ferrite choke.
 It’s simply a hollow cylinder that’s made of ferrite (iron oxide alloyed with other metals), which is a semi-magnetic substance.

 Wondering what’s the use?
-Its purpose is to reduce the electromagnetic interference (EMI) and radio frequency interference (RFI).
+Its purpose is to reduce electromagnetic interference (EMI) and radio frequency interference (RFI).

 Such interferences cause our electronic devices to buzz, speakers to chirp, and monitors to flicker when they are too near to cell phones or other devices.

 Our cables can act like an ‘unintentional’ antenna that broadcast or pick interference/noise.
-These cylinders in cables are made in such a way to reduce the interference with other electrical devices.
+These cylinders in cables are made in such a way to reduce interference with other electronic devices.
 In the cylinder, these signals get converted into heat.
 The ferrite’s atoms align themselves in different directions and block EMI.

 But, why do some cables, e.g., cables of Apple’s products, don’t have these cylinders?
 In many new products, we don’t see this cylinder as it’s possible that the fixes may be already incorporated internally.

 I hope you found this explainer on ferrite beads interesting.
-If you know some other interesting technology facts, do share it with us and let me know if you have other queries or feedback.
+If you know some other interesting technology facts, do share them with us and let me know if you have other queries or feedback.